manojtummala/React-printable-invoice/README.md

 To structure our printable invoice, the following components will be of interest to us.

-<Document /> represents the PDF document itself.
+<Document> represents the PDF document itself.
 It must be the root of the document tree element structure.
 It should only contain children of type <Page /> component.

-<Page /> represents a single page within a PDF document. <Page /> has a default size of A4 with a portrait orientation.
+Page - represents a single page within a PDF document. <Page /> has a default size of A4 with a portrait orientation.

-<View /> is the fundamental component used for building the UI.
+View - is the fundamental component used for building the UI.
 It is designed to be nested inside other views and can have zero or more child components.

-<Text /> component is used for displaying text.
+Text - component is used for displaying text.
 It supports nesting of other <Text /> components.

-<Image /> component is used for displaying images.
+Image - component is used for displaying images.
 Images may be JPG, PNG or base64 encoded image strings.(used here only if you have a logo to display)

-<PDFViewer /> component will be used for displaying the PDF documents within the web browser.
+PDFViewer - component will be used for displaying the PDF documents within the web browser.

 More information is availble in [recat_pdf documentation](https://react-pdf.org/)